Above & Beyond

 Being a voice for the voiceless.

-Our Advocacy Committee is made up of a diverse group of passionate people–from a former prosecutor, to a veterinarian, to an expert in animal law, and others.
-The committee tracks local and national legislation related to animals, focusing on three key areas on which to concentrate the board’s attention and recommend action to the staff of Marin Humane.
+Comprised of board members, staff, and community advocates, our Advocacy Committee advances our efforts and hones in on key issues.
+The committee is made up of a diverse group of passionate people–from a former prosecutor, to a veterinarian, to an expert in animal law, and others, the committee tracks local and national legislation related to animals, focusing on three key areas on which to concentrate the board’s attention and recommend action to the staff of Marin Humane.

 – Farm animal welfare